pingles/bandit/README.md

 ![Cumulative Reward](http://clojure.bandit.s3-external-3.amazonaws.com/cumulative_reward.png)

 The following plot shows the summary for the algorithms at `t = 250`: when the simulation has finished.
+1,500 simulations were run.

 ![Boxplot](http://clojure.bandit.s3-external-3.amazonaws.com/algorithm_reward_boxplot.png)